galan/flux/README.md

     Flupi.setDefaultTimeoutRead("1m");
     Flupi.request("http://host/resource").timeoutConnection("5s").get();
     Flupi.request("http://host/resource").timeoutRead("1m").get();

+### Retries
+Failed requests can be retried automatically, enable by setting the amount of retries and the time between the retries.
+If the retries also fail, the last failed response will be returned.

+    // repeat 2 times with 20 seconds in between
+    Flupi.request("http://host/resource").retries(2L, "10s").get();

 ## Response
 The `Response` returned from the HttpClient contains status information as well as an open connection to retrieve the stream (therefor the required `close()`or `AutoClosable` - benefit: you don't have to retrieve the whole content if you do not require it).